fasterit/drupal_htpasswdsync/README.txt

 -- REQUIREMENTS --

-The syncrhonization only happen on password change.
+The synchronization only happen on password change.
 Hence, this module shall be installed before any user creation.

 You need to run the cron.php job on a regular basis to ensure old users are